mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 Wired Ethernet
 --------------

-You can also connect a wired ethernet cable using Mirte.
+You can also connect a wired ethernet cable using MIRTE.
 Make sure you connect an ethernet cable to a router with DHCP enabled so your robot will get an ip address from the router:

 .. code-block:: bash